RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Notification of Certificate Issuance by the CA to Other Entities

-The FPKIPA must be notified whenever a CA operating under this policy issues a CA certificate.
+Whenever a CA operating under this policy issues a CA certificate, the FPKIPA shall be notified at least two weeks prior to issuance.
+In addition, all new artifacts (CA certificates, CRL DP, AIA and/or SIA URLs, etc.) produced as a result of the event shall be provided to the FPKIPA within 24 hours following issuance.

 ## Key Pair and Certificate Usage